kristiansoerensen/H3_BigData/README.md

 ## Cron job
 Every 10 minutes, a job will call the api, and checks on last updated, to not make duplicates.

+## Tables
+- bigdata_api_data - This table stores the data from the api
+- bigdata_settings - Contains the api settings, and payload settings

+## Default Data
+On install, the bigdata_settings table will be loaded with 20 records of settings for different cities to weatherapi.com

+## Weatherapi.com
+Data is updated ~15 min.